Crystal Beer Parlor

 The building’s history goes back even farther.
 In the early 1900’s, what was to become the Crystal Beer Parlor opened as Henry Gerken Family Groceries.
 It was operated by a young Julius Weitz with his parents and siblings, who all lived upstairs over the store.
 The family was very active in Savannah Jewish religious, educational and recreational organizations.
 The building was sold in the early 1930s to William “Blocko” and Connie Manning, and the story goes that Blocko operated an illicit speakeasy during Prohibition.

-Today, 83 years after it first opened, The Crystal Beer Parlor has managed to turn itself into a welcoming, homey spot beloved by locals and visitors, where Savannah’s history festoons the walls in the form of framed magazine articles and newspaper pages, maps, movie posters, Johnny Mercer sheet music and photographs, and an old wall menu recalls when hamburgers were 30 cents.
+Today, 85 years after it first opened, The Crystal Beer Parlor has managed to turn itself into a welcoming, homey spot beloved by locals and visitors, where Savannah’s history festoons the walls in the form of framed magazine articles and newspaper pages, maps, movie posters, Johnny Mercer sheet music and photographs, and an old menu on the wall recalls when hamburgers were 30 cents.

-There’s still a lively bar, and The Crystal Beer Parlor serves a long list of craft beers, many of them brewed close by, in Savannah, Athens, Alpharetta, Atlanta and Charleston.
-They also feature “Beers of our Fathers,” where you can take a sipping trip down Memory Lane: Iron City Beer, Genessee Cream Ale, Pabst Blue Ribbon (the “ribbon” refers to its win as “America’s Best” at the Chicago World’s Fair in 1893).
+There’s still a lively bar, and The Crystal Beer Parlor serves a long list of craft beers, many of them brewed close by, in Savannah, Atlanta, Cumming and Ashville.
+They also feature “Beers of our Fathers,” where you can take a sipping trip down Memory Lane: Genessee Cream Ale, Pabst Blue Ribbon (the “ribbon” refers to its win as “America’s Best” at the Chicago World’s Fair in 1893).
 Happy Hour is 4 to 6 p.m., Monday through Friday.

 The au Poivre Burger: a grilled burger studded with cracked pepper, topped with a green peppercorn brandy cream sauce & grilled onions.
 CBP offers a variety of burgers, including bison, lamb and veggie.